ekaratnida/DADS5001-Data-Analytics-and-Data-Science-Tools-and-Programming/notebooks/en/pinot_python.md

 1. **Setup Apache Pinot**: Set up a local Pinot instance and ingest data.
 2. **Integrate with Python**: Use the Pinot REST API to interact with Pinot from Python.
 3. **Query and Analyze Data**: Perform SQL queries and visualize the results using Python.

-### **Next Steps**

-- **Real-Time Data Streams**: Integrate Pinot with streaming data sources like Kafka to analyze data in real-time.
-- **Advanced Queries**: Learn more about the advanced querying capabilities of Pinot, such as text search and complex aggregations.
-- **Scaling Pinot**: Explore how to scale Apache Pinot for production workloads.

-This tutorial provides a solid foundation for working with Apache Pinot and Python for real-time data analytics.
-Feel free to experiment with different datasets and build custom visualizations!